Live from the Southern Command in sunny South Florida.

 And then the Republicans are accused of having no hearts and no compassion and of hating people.

-Pretty much what's going to happen.
+That's pretty much what's going to happen.

 Well, that's it, folks.

-Another great week here at the EIB Network, and another exciting edition of Open Line Friday in the can.
+Another great week here at the EIB Network and another exciting edition of Open Line Friday in the Can.

 I hope they end up being things you enjoy.

-And I hope maybe in your case you can just tell them to go to hell and not do it.
+And I hope maybe in your case, you can just tell them to go to hell and not do it.